Yuan-Wu-repo/LR-IntervalCensoring/README.md

-This project contains R functions and a simulation script for the analysis of the Cox PH model with interval-censored data.
+This project contains R functions and a simulation script for the analysis of <b>the Cox PH model with interval-censored data</b>.

 Includes functions for: